 Refund of OPERS Contributions:

 Upon termination of public employment in Ohio, students and alumni can apply for a refund of accumulated OPERS contributions.
-State law requires that three months elapse from your last day of public service before a refund can be made.
+State law requires that 60 days elapse from your last day of public service before a refund can be made.
 However, you can apply for a refund anytime after your last day of employment.
 Eligible individuals should visit the OPERS Refund FAQ's to apply online.
 Questions?
 Contact OPERS at 1-800-222-7377.

 - Student employees are covered under worker's compensation for accidents or injuries that may occur at work.